JaneJeon/passport-remember-me/README.md

-# Passport-Remember Me
+# Passport-Remember Me Session

+Extends the [passport-remember-me](https://github.com/jaredhanson/passport-remember-me) strategy to include support for getting rememberMe cookie from sessions (in case you use `cookie-session`) because previously you couldn't use this strategy without `cookie-parser`, which was decoding the cookie _twice_ if you were already using `cookie-session`.
+Also updates 7-year-old dependencies to modern versions.

 [Passport](http://passportjs.org/) strategy for authenticating based on a remember me cookie.

 This module lets you authenticate using a remember me cookie (aka persistent login) in your Node.js applications.
 By plugging into Passport, remember me authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).